 Our staff will position themselves physically in the room/area they are assigned so they are at all times able to hear and see sleeping infants and toddlers (NAEYC 3.C.03).
-Infants are placed on their back when in a crib, and the sides of cribs are always locked and secured.
+Infants under 12 months are always placed on their back when in a crib without the use of any infant sleep positioners (unless ordered by a physician), and the sides of cribs are always locked and secured.
 Our staff make consistent status checks of napping infants and toddlers.
-Status checks will be made in a way that does not disrupt the child and their sleep cycle.

-Sleeping children of any age will not have their heads covered by blankets, clothing, pillows or materials of any kind.
+Status will be made in a way that does not disrupt the child and their sleep cycle.
+Sleeping children of any age will not have their heads covered by blankets, clothing, pillows or materials of any kind, and we do not permit any plush toys or other soft items in infant cribs or other infant sleeping equipment.